brazuka-script/docs/README.md

-# docs
+# Brazuka Script Documentation

-Brazuka Script Documentation
+> This repository contains the Brazuka Manual and a short version of its Final Project Article.